azizunsal/blog/content/post/ansible-ssh-pass.md

 date = "2018-10-05"
-title = "How to Run a Playbook Without Entering SSH Password Each Time" categories = ["DevOps"] keywords = ["azizunsal", "azizunsal.github.io","ansible","server provisioning", "devops"]
+title = "How to Run a Playbook Without Entering SSH Password Each Time" categories = ["DevOps"] keywords = ["azizunsal", "azizunsal.github.io","ansible","server provisioning", "devops", "ssh","sshpass"]
 +++

 One of the boring things while working with Ansible is that it prompts each time the hosts’ SSH passwords.